ConvincibleMedia/ConvincibleMedia/source/_services/branding.md

 intro:
 - item_type: block_body_lead
   created_at: 2017-08-31 21:31:58.445000000 Z
   paragraphs: Your brand is the grand unifying theory behind everything you do.
-Done
-    right, it’s like nuclear fusion.
-- item_type: block_body_text
-  created_at: 2017-08-31 21:31:58.430000000 Z
-  text: Far more than just your logo, your brand is who you are and what you stand
+We'll
-    for; it's the promise you make and the experience you deliver.
-We use design to express these values, making your brand your most powerful asset.
+    help you make it your most powerful asset.
 elements_heading: What makes a great brand?
 elements:
 - item_type: block_card_text